mysql/mysql-js/jones-ndb/README.md

 ------------------
 The C++ native code component of Jones-NDB must be built before it can be used by JavaScript.
 This component shared library file object file is named ndb_adapter.node.
+Jones-NDB is built with node-gyp, the Node.JS build tool.
+You can download and install node-gyp via npm:
+  + `npm install -g node-gyp`

-You can build it by running the following commands from the top-level "jones-ndb" directory:
+You can build the adapter by running the following commands.
+  + Change to the top-level "jones-ndb" directory:
+    + `cd path-to/jones/jones-ndb`

 + The configure script is an interactive program that will prompt you to enter the path to an installed version of MySQL Cluster that includes NDB API header files and shared libraries.
 It supports tab-completion for pathname entry.
-The product of the configure script is a config.gypi file for use by node-gyp, the Node.JS build tool.
+Choose the path that includes subdirectories: bin, docs, include, and lib.
+The product of the configure script is a config.gypi file for use by node-gyp.
     + `node configure`
 +  In the next step, node-gyp will create the build environment.
     + `node-gyp configure`